 For instance, if your child asks to play Candyland, say: “Sure, let’s lay on the floor.”
 They likely won’t think much of it.
 Or, if they want to color, pull out their supplies and set them up on the floor and say, “It’s fun to color on the floor.”

 Your child may only be able to tolerate lying on their belly for a few minutes, that’s okay.
 Ultimately, you want to work your way up to 20-30 minutes, which could take several months.

 Fine Motor Trick #2: Color With Broken Crayons

 Don’t you dare throw away those broken crayons, in fact, break them on purpose!
-Short broken crayons force a child to use the correct grasp while improving fine motor skills.
+Short broken crayons force a child to use the correct grasp with their dominant hand while improving fine motor skills.
 Kids will often grab a pencil or crayon and hold it awkwardly because they don’t have the strength to hold it the right way.

 If you have a toddler or preschooler, consider these larger crayons.
 Regular sized broken crayons may be too much of a challenge.
 I’d much rather a child hold a thicker crayon or pencil, but have their fingers in the correct position, as opposed to using a regular crayon with a funky, inefficient grasp.

 When it’s time to color, pull out a few broken crayons, nonchalantly.
 Don’t make a big deal about it.
 Some kids will have no problem using broken crayons, or even notice.